 For an evening meal we’d recommend the Greek Taverna restaurant.
 It’s in the centre of town and they were able to get us a table at 6pm on a Saturday even though we hadn’t booked.

 For lunch there’s the cafe in the cathedral or the Bishop’s Table cafe at the Palace.
-Or bring a picnic and eat it in the lovely Bishop’s Palace gardens.
+Alternatively, bring a picnic and eat it in the lovely Bishop’s Palace gardens.

-Otherwise there are plenty of options, with the usual high street chains, pubs and restaurants in the town centre.
+The town centre has plenty of options, with the usual high street chains, pubs and restaurants.